taskurotta/taskurotta.org/_includes/md/doc.md

 ### Queues view

-  Provides a paginated list of all actors's task queues registered in a cluster.
+  The view provides a paginated list of all actors's task queues registered in a cluster.
 It is important to know that the information presented can be delayed by a few seconds from the actual one.
 Console uses Taskurotta's metrics service as a source for the information, and it requires some time for the data to be updated.
 Also, all metrics data for the node is lost when is JVM shutting down or reloads.